 Disadvantages of Sustainable Construction Materials

 The main disadvantage of using sustainable construction materials is that they tend to be more expensive than traditional options – though this can depend on the specific material being used.
-Additionally, there may be challenges associated with sourcing such materials due to limited availability or lack of knowledge about them among contractors or builders who may not yet be familiar with them.
+Additionally, there may be challenges associated with sourcing such new building materials due to limited availability or lack of knowledge about them among contractors or builders who may not yet be familiar with them.

 Sustainable construction in the UAE